How to Write Follow Up Emails That Virtually Guarantee a Response (with Templates!)

 On top of that, you’ll have access to over 20 real-world email examples to help you write the perfect email to generate the opportunities you need to succeed.

-Normally, access to this course is $29.99—but because you’ve already completed part of the content through this blog post, we’re offering it at the heavily-discounted rate of only $7.
+Normally, access to this course is $29.99—but because you’ve already completed part of the content through this blog post, we’re offering it for free.

 If that sounds like something that’d be valuable to you, I urge you to either click here to learn more, or click the image below to enroll now.